emmanuel-mutua/digital-health-exercise/README.md

   mvn spring-boot:run
 ```

 ## How to use
-Access Swagger UI at -> Includes all endpoints and: models:
+Access documentation at Swagger UI -> Includes all endpoints and: models:
 ```
  http://localhost:8080/swagger-ui/index.html
 ```